dilofilo/ducking-nemesis/submittable/doc/README.txt

 		"make execute num_threads=n" : 		Launches the program in 2D mode.

-		"make fancy num_threads=n" :   		Launches the program in 2D mode.

 		"make clean" :  			   		Removes all the .o (object) and .out (executable) files.

-		"make debugger" 			   		Creates a gdb-supported executable executable file.
+		"make debugger" : 			   		Creates a gdb-supported executable executable file.

-		"make debug" : 				   		Launches an executable with output statements.
+		"make debug num_threads=n" : 		Launches an executable with output statements.

-		"make balldebug num_threads=n" 		Launches an executable with output statements in ball.cpp.
+		"make balldebug num_threads=n" :	Launches an executable with output statements in ball.cpp.

-		"make initdebug num_threads=n" 		Launches an executable with output statements in init.cpp.
+		"make initdebug num_threads=n" 	:	Launches an executable with output statements in init.cpp.

-		"make skyboxdebug num_threads=n" 	Launches an executable with output statements in skybox.cpp.
+		"make skyboxdebug num_threads=n" :	Launches an executable with output statements in skybox.cpp.

-		"make tabledebug num_threads=n" 	Launches an executable with output statements in table.cpp.
+		"make tabledebug num_threads=n" :	Launches an executable with output statements in table.cpp.

-		"make threaddebug num_threads=n"	Launches an executable with output statements in thread.cpp.
+		"make threaddebug num_threads=n" :	Launches an executable with output statements in thread.cpp.

-		"make solvedebug num_threads=n"		Launches an executable with output statements in solve.cpp.
+		"make solvedebug num_threads=n"	:	Launches an executable with output statements in solve.cpp.

-		"make handlerdebug num_threads=n"	Launches an executable with output statements in handler.cpp.
+		"make handlerdebug num_threads=n" :	Launches an executable with output statements in handler.cpp.

 ########################################################################################
 User Interface :